 Place the prepared sweet potatoes on a large baking sheet lined with either parchment paper or a silicone baking mat.
-Drizzle very lightly with olive oil and dust with kosher salt, freshly ground black pepper and ground cumin.
+Brush lightly with the vegetables stock, sprinkle over freshly ground black pepper and ground cumin.

 Put the sweet potatoes in the oven and roast for approximately 25 minutes or until tender and slightly charred.
 Remove from the oven.

 Place the prepared arugula, parsley, mint, fennel, scallions and dried cherries in a large salad bowl.
 Add the cooked bulgur wheat and combine well.